comit/sonoff-bridge/Arduino-IDE.md

 ```

 ### Optional: Prepare for OTA upload
-Tasmota release Source code provides a script to be installed in the Arduino IDE to copy the compiled binary to your local webserver.
-This local webserver can then provide the firmware for MQTT command ``upgrade``.
+Tasmota release Source code provides scripts to be installed in the Arduino IDE and your webserver to copy the compiled binary to your webserver.
+This webserver can then provide the firmware via OTA to the device.

+If not available install PHP on your webserver and copy the Tasmota release Source code folder *api* to the root of your webserver.

 Replace in Arduino IDE folder *portable\packages\esp8266\hardware\esp8266\2.3.0* file *platform.txt* with the Tasmota Source code file *arduino\version 2.3.0\platform.txt*.

-Copy from the Tasmota release Source code folder *arduino* file *espupload.py* to Arduino IDE folder *portable\packages\esp8266\hardware\esp8266\2.3.0\tools* and change in the script HOST_ADDR to point to your local webserver ip address.
+Copy from the Tasmota release Source code folder *arduino* file *espupload.py* to Arduino IDE folder *portable\packages\esp8266\hardware\esp8266\2.3.0\tools* and change in the script HOST_ADDR to point to your webserver ip address.

 After restarting your Arduino IDE you now have an extra option for ``Tools`` - ``Upload Using: "OTA_upload"``.